frndlytm/frndlytm.github.io/docs/courses.md

 description: Courses - Portfolio - Christian DiMare-Baits
 hide:
   - navigation
+toc:
+  -
 ---

 ![NEU Khoury Logo](images/NU_KCCS_Light.png){ .center, width="75%" }

 ## Masters in Artificial Intelligence

 At some point in my career, I want to pursue a Ph.D.

 As an intermediate step towards this goal, I seized the opportunity that quarantining during the COVID-19 pandemic offered in remote work at Wayfair to pursue double full-time